*This site contains affiliate links. If you purchase through these links, we may receive a small commission at no extra cost to you.

-This is another new tax for us, one that we didn’t have in the US.
-Whether to penalize drivers who have more pollutive vehicles or to reward those with more efficient cars, the tax is levied annually and is based on a vehicle’s energy class and CO2 emissions.
+The tax both penalizes drivers who have more pollutive vehicles and rewards those with more efficient cars.
+The tax is owed annually and is based on a vehicle’s energy class and CO2 emissions.

 Many of the newer SUVs here have much better energy ratings, but most are fewer than five years old and have a significantly higher purchase price.

-So what did we do during our first day with the car?
+So what did we do during the first day with our new car?

-We didn’t head off to parts unknown or do anything touristy – we went shopping.
+We didn’t head off to parts unknown or do anything touristy.
+Instead, we went shopping.
 If that doesn’t sound exciting, you might be taking your car for granted!